 Most of the rarer species of Texas bats have been found along the Rio Grande and in the Trans-Pecos.
 Bats can be observed at dusk near a water source, and many species may also be found foraging on insects attracted to street lights.
 Everywhere bats occur, they are the main predators of night-flying insects, including mosquitoes and many crop pests.
 On the Web: www.batcon.org/

 Bear — The black bear (Ursus americanus), formerly common throughout most of the state, is now surviving in remnant populations in portions of the Trans-Pecos.
+Recently, some have been moving into East Texas from neighboring states.
 (Click, for additional discussion of habitat.)

 Beaver — The American beaver (Castor canadensis) is found over most of the state except for the Llano Estacado and parts of the Trans-Pecos.